glyphr-studio/Glyphr-Studio-2-Help/docs/getting-started/navigation.md

 ## Editor pages

-The Characters, Components, and Ligatures pages are pages that include editing controls.
+The Characters, Components, Ligatures, and Kern Groups are pages that include editing controls.
 They also have additional navigation options in the upper left.
-The Page navigation is reduced in size, and an additional Glyph Chooser and Panel Chooser is shown.
+The Page navigation is reduced in size, and an additional Item Chooser and Panel Chooser is shown.

 ![Editor page navigation](../img/nav_editor-page.png)

-### Glyph Chooser
+### Item Chooser

-The Glyph Chooser is labeled "Editing" and shows the name of the glyph that is currently being worked on.
-Selecting this will launch a large Glyph Chooser flyout where you can select any character in your project.
+The Item Chooser is labeled "Editing" and shows the name of the item (Character, Ligature, Component, or Kern Group) that is currently being worked on.
+Selecting this will launch a large Item Chooser flyout where you can select any item in your project.

 #### Glyph tiles and their states